waterloo-rocketry/software-onboarding/README.md

 Make sure that your function name starts with `test_`, or pytest won't be able to detect it!

+This repository has an automatic formatting script, located in the `tools` folder.
+It uses autopep8 to deal with nitpicky formatting things like extra newlines and whitespace floating around.
+To use it, run `./tools/format.sh` from the root of the repository - you'll generally want to do this before each commit, or at least before making pull requests.

 Finally, run the unit tests with `pytest` and make sure that your new test both runs and passes.
 If it fails or doesn't run, you've done something wrong; take another look at the code and try to troubleshoot.